-You may request funding for a period of performance of up to 5 years, at no more than \$1,500,000 per year (inclusive of direct and indirect costs).
-The FY 2018 President's Budget does not request funding for this program.
-This program notice is subject to the appropriation of funds, and is a contingency action taken to ensure that, should funds become available for this purpose, HRSA can process applications and award funds in a timely manner.
+You may request funding for a period of performance of up to 5 years, at no more than \$400,000 per year (inclusive of direct and indirect costs).
 Awards to support projects beyond the first budget year will be contingent upon Congressional appropriation, satisfactory progress in meeting the project's objectives, and a determination that continued funding would be in the best interest of the Federal Government.

-Funds under this announcement may not be used for the following purposes:
+Funds under this notice may not be used for the following purposes:

-- 1) Providing cash payments to or on behalf of affected individuals. - 2) Providing inpatient services.

-- 3) Purchasing land or making capital improvements to property. - 4) Providing for proprietary research or training.
+- 1) Providing cash payments to or on behalf of affected individuals. - 2) Providing inpatient services. - 3) Purchasing land or making capital improvements to property. - 4) Providing for proprietary research or training. - 5) Developing or supporting a website.

 Per the PHS Act § 1109(g) SUPPLEMENT NOT SUPPLANT.- Funds appropriated under this section shall be used to supplement and not supplant other federal, state, and local public funds provided for activities of the type described in this NOFO.
+Funds may not be used to duplicate information on the national Newborn Screening Clearinghouse (.gov) website.